 Version 1 The Version 1 disk layout is the original VxFS disk layout provided with pre-2.0 versions of VxFS.
 Not Supported Version 2 The Version 2 disk layout supports features such as filesets, dynamic inode allocation, and enhanced security.
 The Version 2 layout is available with and without quotas support.
 Not Supported Version 3 The Version 3 disk layout encompasses all file system structural information in files, rather than at fixed locations on disk, allowing for greater scalability.
 Version 3 supports files and file systems up to one terabyte in size.
 Not Supported Version 4 The Version 4 disk layout encompasses all file system structural information in files, rather than at fixed locations on disk, allowing for greater scalability.
-Version 4 supports files and file systems up to two terabytes in size.
-Supported Version 5 Version 5 enables the creation of file system sizes up to 32 terabytes.
-Files can be a maximum of two terabytes.
-File systems larger than 2 TB must be created on a VERITAS Volume Manager volume.
-Version 5 also enables setting up to 1024 access control list (ACL) entries.
+Version 4 supports files and file systems up to one terabyte in size.
 Supported Version 6 The Version 6 disk layout enables features such as multi-volume support, cross-platform data sharing, named data streams, and file change log.
 Supported

 Some of the disk layout versions were not supported on all UNIX operating systems.
-Version 2 and 3 file systems can still be mounted, but this will be disallowed in future releases.
-Currently, the Version 4, Version 5, and Version 6 disk layouts can be created and mounted.
+Currently, only Version 6 disk layouts can be created and mounted.
+Version 4 and 5 file systems cannot be created nor mounted.
 Version 6 is the default disk layout version.